recommendsmart/opigno/modules/contrib/flow/README.md

 subject.
 A subject is always a concrete data type, like an article, blog post or a "Tags" taxonomy term.

+When adding a new task, it is not enabled immediately.
+To enable the task, select the newly created task in the Flow configuration and choose "Enable".

 ## 4.1 The default form display mode

 Some configurations of tasks and subjects, for example for merging content